 - Maryland Bar – 1978

-Mr. Dolina practices in business and employment law, personal injury, worker’s compensation and professional malpractice litigation.
-He represents clients in transactional matters and has an active trial practice.
-He has substantial trial experience before the Maryland District and Circuit Courts and the Federal District Courts.
-Mr. Dolina is a member of the bar for Maryland, West Virginia, Colorado, the U.S. District Court for the District of Maryland and the U.S. Courts of Appeals for the District of Columbia and the Fourth Circuit.
+Mr. Dolina practices in business and employment law, personal injury, workers’ compensation and professional malpractice litigation.
+He represents clients in transactional matters, as well as maintains an active trial practice.
+He has substantial trial experience before the Maryland District Courts, Circuit Courts and the Federal District Courts.
+Mr. Dolina is a member of the Bar in Maryland, West Virginia and Colorado.
+He is also a member of the U.S. District Court for the District of Maryland and the U.S. Courts of Appeals for the District of Columbia and the Fourth Circuit.

 With significant experience in alternative dispute resolution, Mr. Dolina has worked with the American Arbitration Association, the Federal Mediation and Conciliation Service, FINRA and the National Arbitration Forum.
 He also serves as a private arbitrator and is a certified mediator for the Circuit Court for Baltimore City, Baltimore County, Howard County and Frederick County.
-He is a mediator for the U.S. Postal Service EEO office.
+He is also a mediator for the U.S. Postal Service’s EEO office.
 Mr. Dolina has been a frequent lecturer for the Maryland Institute for Continuing Professional Education of Lawyers and has contributed to mediation and arbitration programs.
-He also represents employees of the Baltimore County Public Schools, assisting in contract negotiation, grievances and contract administration between our clients and the Baltimore County Board of Education, along with a host of employment and work-related matters.
-Mr. Dolina has authored publications and articles on employment issues for both private and public sectors.
+He also represents Baltimore County Public Schools employees, assisting in contract negotiation, grievances, and contract administration between employees and the Baltimore County Board of Education, along with a host of employment and work-related matters.
+Additionally, Mr. Dolina has authored publications and articles on Employment issues for both private and public sectors.

 Mr. Dolina often handles very difficult and complex litigation matters.
-Obtaining successful results in cases involving lenders, business partners and tort litigants has required special skills in negotiation, an adherence to effective case management and good courtroom skills.
+It requires special skills in negotiation, an adherence to effective case management and strong courtroom etiquette to have obtained successful results in cases involving lenders, business partners and tort litigants.
 His clients have obtained verdicts and settlements in excess of $100,000,000.

 Mr. Dolina’s appellate practice includes the published opinion of Lynne Parry v.
 Allstate Insurance Co., 408 Md.
 130, 968 A.2d 1053 (2009), decided by the Court of Appeals of Maryland in favor of Mr. Dolina’s client, affirming Mr. Dolina’s victories in the Circuit Court and the Court of Special Appeals.
 In addition, Mr. Dolina has argued over two dozen appeals in Maryland and Federal Courts.

 Mr. Dolina is extremely active within the Maryland State Bar Association.
-In 2009, Mr. Dolina was elected to the Board of Governors of the Maryland State Bar Association with a term expiring at the end of the year 2011 and was elected again in 2013.
-Mr. Dolina was elected to three standing committees within the Maryland State Bar Association: the Planning Committee, Continuing Legal Education Committee and the Budget and Finance Committee.
-He was elected to the Section Council for the Alternative Dispute Resolution Section of the Maryland State Bar Association and served as its chair in 2007-2008.
-While chair, the Section received the award for “Best Section” at the annual Maryland State Bar Convention.
+In 2009, Mr. Dolina was elected to the Board of Governors of the Maryland State Bar Association with a term expiring at the end of 2011 and was re-elected in 2013.
+Mr. Dolina was elected to three standing committees within the Maryland State Bar Association; Planning, Continuing Legal Education, and Budget and Finance.
+He was voted to the Section Council for the Alternative Dispute Resolution section of the Maryland State Bar Association and served as its chair in 2007-2008.
+While chair, the section received the award for “Best Section” at the annual Maryland State Bar Conference.
 Mr. Dolina was also elected to the Board of the Maryland Pro Bono Resource Center.
-Most recently, Mr. Dolina had the honor of co-chairing a special committee, along with Judge William Carr on the issue of Specialization for Lawyers, which led to a negotiation of new rules recognizing specialization for lawyers in Maryland.
+Most recently, Mr. Dolina had the honor of co-chairing a special committee along with Judge William Carr, on the issue of Specialization for Lawyers.
+This eventually led to a negotiation of new rules recognizing specialization for lawyers in Maryland.

 Mr. Dolina is a graduate of the University of Maryland (B.S., 1978) and the University of Baltimore School of Law (J.D., 1981).
 In addition to his graduate training, Mr. Dolina has attended the Harvard School of Law Advanced Negotiation Skills Workshop.

-Mr. Dolina and his paralegals and assistants strive to deliver effective legal services.
-Mr. Dolina has been recognized by the public, Judges, and lawyers as a model of excellence and the highest ethical standards, thus earning an AV Rating.
+Mr. Dolina, his paralegals and assistants strive to deliver effective legal services.
+Mr. Dolina has been recognized by the public, judges and lawyers as a model of excellence thus earning an AV Rating.
 Additionally, Mr. Dolina’s accomplishments have been recognized by other lawyers naming him a “Super Lawyer” for the past four years.